solid-contrib/conformance-test-harness/README.md

 There 5 important settings:
 * `target` - the IRI of the target server, used to select the server config from the config file
 * `configFile` - the location of the config file
-* `credentialsDir` - the location of the shared credentials files if used
 * `testSuiteDescription` - the location of the test suite description document that lists the test cases to be run
 * `feature:mappings` - maps test cases IRIs to a local file system (there can be multiple mappings).
 Mappings should be ordered so the most specific is first.
 This allows individual files to be mapped separately from their containing directories.